A Canadian man responsible for killing one person and injuring others in April of 2018 has been sentenced to four and a half to nine years in prison.

-At the Law Offices of Greg Prosmushkin, P.C., we know that drinking and driving incidents continue to plague Pennsylvania, especially around larger cities.
-When you need a Philadelphia DUI accident attorney, you can count on us to be by your side, fighting to secure the compensation you deserve.
+At The Law Offices of Greg Prosmushkin, P.C., we know that drinking and driving incidents continue to plague Pennsylvania, especially around larger cities.
+When you need a Philadelphia DUI Lawyer, you can count on us to be by your side, fighting to secure the compensation you deserve.

 These Accidents Are Severe

 The latest reporting year in Pennsylvania tells us that there were 10,346 alcohol-related crashes.
 Out of those, there were 293 fatalities.
 These crashes were the cause of 26% of all traffic fatalities for that year.

 Unfortunately, there were over 6,500 people injured in 2017 as a result of people driving under the influence of alcohol.
 These crashes often result in the following severe injuries: